 Washington State residents who make the difficult decision to dissolve their marriage need the assistance of an experienced divorce attorney.
-If you and your spouse have reached a point in your relationship where you’ve determined your marriage is unsalvageable, getting a divorce is the logical next step.
+If you and your spouse have reached a point in your relationship where your marriage is unsalvageable, divorcing is the logical next step.

 Unfortunately, divorce can be stressful, complicated, and drawn out.
 It can have a long-lasting effect on you legally, emotionally, and mentally.
-At LaCoste Law, you’ll find the most supportive divorce lawyer in Washington State.
+At LaCoste Law, you’ll find the most supportive divorce lawyers in Washington State.
 Our entire team is here to help you get through the process of dissolving your marriage as quickly and painlessly as possible, while securing the best possible outcome for you.
 We primarily service the areas of Kennewick, Pasco, and Richland, WA.

 What You Need to Know About Divorces in Washington State

 No-Fault State: No-fault divorce means the state does not care why the marriage is ending or who is to blame.
 Washington is a no-fault divorce state, so once one member of a relationship declares that their marriage is “irretrievably broken,” the court will grant a divorce decree.

 Community Property: In the state of Washington, it is assumed that any assets obtained or purchased while married belong to both you and your spouse.
 This makes Washington what is called a “community property” state.
 Unfortunately, this also applies to debts.
-The only – very specific – exceptions to this include inheritances and gifts given to a single person.
+The only—very specific—exceptions to this are inheritances and gifts given to a single person.

-Fair and Equitable: Washington is not a 50/50 state — it is a “fair and equitable” state.
-A Washington court overseeing a divorce will require that the couple divide assets and property gets divided based on what the court determines to be fair, not what is 50/50.
+Fair and Equitable: Washington is not a 50/50 state—it is a “fair and equitable” state.
+A Washington court overseeing a divorce will require that the couple divide assets and property based on what the court determines to be fair, not on a 50/50 split of assets.

 Does Adultery or Domestic Abuse Affect Divorce in Washington State?

 Under the no-fault state laws, cheating and domestic violence have no bearing on whether or not the divorce process may start.
 The court does not care who caused the marriage to end or why.
 The court only cares that the marriage is broken and cannot be fixed.

 Don’t Go Through Your Divorce Alone